-A license is required to use or purchase restricted-use pesticides.
+A license is required to use or purchase or apply restricted-use pesticides.
 Extension provides training for several classes of certification, including commercial, non-commercial (such as local government or research purposes) and private applicators (such as ag producers).

 Main topics include Nebraska's pesticide laws and regulations, the pesticide label, personal safety, the worker protection standard, environmental protection, integrated pest management, pesticides and application, application equipment, equipment calibration, pesticide drift awareness near sensitive sites like apiaries and vineyards, how to use the Driftwatch website, and control options for prairie dogs and pocket gophers, and strategies to reduce chances of developing weed populations resistant to herbicides.

 To reserve space for each session, or for more information, call the number for the local Extension office listed after each date.
-The cost of training is $30.
+The cost of training is $40.
 Applicators whose permits are due for renewal should have received a letter from the State Department of Agriculture.
 They can bring that letter to the training session and avoid having to fill out an application form.

 Private pesticide licenses also can be obtained by completing an online course.
 Pesticide applicators can purchase access to the online course via http://marketplace.unl.edu and going to the Pesticide Education section.
-Cost of the course is $65.
+Cost of the course is $60.
 Those who complete pesticide applicator training then need to apply to the Nebraska Department of Agriculture for a three-year license card for a $25 fee.

 Extension’s Pesticide Safety Education Program has scheduled training for commercial and non-commercial applicators whose licenses expire this year, or who need to take initial training.

 Recertification in several applicator categories is offered at the following locations and dates.
 Check with the Pesticide Safety Education Program for details, such as which categories are available at each site.
 Preregistration is required at pested.unl.edu.

-March 21, Valentine: Cherry County Extension Office
+March 20, Valentine: Cherry County Extension (initial)